matheusadriel2/matheusadriel2/README.md

 <h3>I'm Matheus, a fullstack developer from Brazil. </h3>
 <p>I'm currently studying Systems Development at FIAP and getting deeper into software engineering
-zone.<br>I love tech, art and games, so i hope you can find something about that here in the future.
-Or not? 🤔</p>
+zone.<br>I love tech, art and games, so i hope you can find something about that here in the future.</p>

 ##